dlang-tour/chinese/gems/range-algorithms.md

 ### std.algorithm

-`filter` - Given a lambda as template parameter, generate a new range that filters elements:
+`filter` - Given a lambda as the template parameter, generate a new range that filters elements:

-    filter!"a > 20"(range);
     filter!(a => a > 20)(range);

-`map` - Generate a new range using the predicate defined as template parameter:
+`map` - Generate a new range using the predicate defined as a template parameter:

     [1, 2, 3].map!(x => to!string(x));